fix8mt/conjure_enum/README.md

 ```
 Call supplied invocable for each enum.
 Similar to `std::for_each` except first parameter of your invocable must accept an enum value (passed by `for_each`).
 Optionally provide any additional parameters.
 Works with lambdas, member functions, functions etc. When using a member function, the _first_ parameter
-passed by your call must be the `this` pointer of the object.
+passed by your call must be the `this` pointer of the object (use `std::bind`).
 If you wish to pass a `reference` parameter, you must wrap it in
 `std::ref`.

 Returns `std::bind(std::forward<Fn>(func), std::placeholders::_1, std::forward<Args>(args)...)` which can be stored or immediately invoked.